~ AKC PEMBROKE WELSH CORGI PUPS and occasionally ADULTS ~

 I know it is hard to find quality corgi puppies right now, however, please also educate yourself and don't be open to scams either.

 ASK questions!
-Does the breeder do ALL of the health tests as suggested for Pembrokes - #1 OFA Hip x-ray for hip dysplasia, #2 Von Willibrand (VWD) which is a blood clotting protein defect, and #3 CERF Eye test?
+Does the breeder do ALL of the health tests as recommended for Pembrokes? -

 Or are they only DM Testing?
 Why are they only testing for DM?... is likely due to the cost of the OFA, Vwd, and CERF tests and that they are really only trying to sell puppies to make money from you and have no real concern as to the puppies health overall.

 If only DM testing then you should ask why they are not also doing the recommended OFA, VWD, and CERF too?